harkkozz/react-ts-vite-pnpm/README.md

-# React with TypeScript Boilerplate using Vite and PNPM
+# React with TypeScript and StyleX Boilerplate using Vite and PNPM

 This is a boilerplate project for React with TypeScript, using Vite as the server and PNPM as the package manager.
 It includes all the necessary files and dependencies to get started with a React project.